oracle/graal/truffle/docs/TruffleStrings.md

 }
 ```

+TruffleString also exposes `#toStringDebug()` for debugging purposes.
+Do not use this method for anything other than
+debugging, as its return value is unspecified and may change at any time.

 ### Codepoint Iterators

 TruffleString provides `TruffleStringIterator` as a means of iterating over a string's codepoints.
 This method should